AlexandreDecan/sismic/docs/advancedtopics/integrate_code.rst

 ======================================

 Sismic provides several ways to integrate executable statecharts into your Python source code.
 The simplest way is to directly *embed* the entire code in the statechart’s description.
 This was illustrated with the Elevator example in :ref:`code_evaluation`.
-Its code is part of the YAML file of the statechart, and interpreted by SISMIC during the statechart's execution.
+Its code is part of the YAML file of the statechart, and interpreted by Sismic during the statechart's execution.

 In order to make a statechart communicate with the source code contained in the environment in which it is executed, there are basically two approaches:
 1. The statechart sends events to, or receives external events from the environment.